svt/gradle-yapp-publisher-plugin/DEVELOPMENT.md

 ./gradlew publishToMavenLocal
 ```

-3. Setup your test project to look in your local repository for gradle plugins (besides gradlePortal).
+3. Setup your laboration/test project to look in your local repository for gradle plugins (besides gradlePortal).
 Note: Gradle
    demands that the plugin management block is the first block in the settings file.

 .settings.gradle.kts